burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 You can keep track which compiler supports which features of C++11/14/17/20/23 based on this table:
 [https://en.cppreference.com/w/cpp/compiler_support](https://en.cppreference.com/w/cpp/compiler_support)

-An alternative and standardized way starting from C++2020 is to check the presence of some features using [feature test macro](#13-feature-test-macro).
+An alternative and in fact standardized way starting from C++2020 to check the presence of some features is based on using [feature test macro](#13-feature-test-macro).
 The list of available macros is available here: https://en.cppreference.com/w/cpp/feature_test